Gunman kills 19 children in Texas school rampage

 Officials did not immediately reveal a motive, but they identified the assailant as Salvador Ramos, a resident of the community about 85 miles (135 kilometers) west of San Antonio.
 Law enforcement officials said he acted alone.

 Ramos had hinted on social media that an attack could be coming, according to state Sen. Roland Gutierrez, who said he had been briefed by state police.
-He noted that the gunman “suggested the kids should watch out.”
+He noted that the gunman “suggested the kids should watch out,” and that he had bought two “assault weapons” after turning 18.

 The attack began about 11:30 a.m., when the gunman crashed his car outside the school and ran into the building, according to Travis Considine, a spokesman for the Texas Department of Public Safety.
 A resident who heard the crash called 911, and two local police officers exchanged gunfire with the shooter.

-Note: This story has been corrected to reflect that state Sen. Roland Gutierrez said the gunman shot his grandmother before going to the school; he did not say the gunman killed his grandmother.